raito-io/raito-io.github.io/docs/cli/configuration.md

 - **skip-data-source-sync**: If set, the data source meta data synchronization step to Raito Cloud will be skipped for each of the targets.
 - **skip-data-usage-sync**: If set, the data usage information synchronization step to Raito Cloud  will be skipped for each of the targets.
 - **skip-identity-store-sync**: If set, the identity store synchronization step to Raito Cloud will be skipped for each of the targets.
+- **disable-websocket**: When the frequency parameter is defined, by default, the CLI will set up a websocket connection to Raito Cloud to continuously listen to changes to access providers to be able to apply them within seconds.
+If this flag is set, the websocket connection will not be created and only the full syncs will run regularly.
+This flag has only effect if **frequency** is set.
 <!-- - **delete-untouched**: false by default.
 Removes objects that have not been updated during the CLI sync.
 For instance, if set to false during a data source sync, data objects that do not exist anymore in the target will not be removed from Raito Cloud.  -->
 <!-- - **replace-tags**:  TODO: should we document this as we do not support groups right now?  -->
 <!-- - **delete-temp-files**: false by default.
 Delete temporary files that contain the information extracted from the  target and are uploaded to Raito Cloud.  -->